 So you’ve baked this rustic sourdough beauty, now it’s time to eat!
 Here are some of my favorite spreads to put on toasted slices.

-- After the rest, work salt into dough, pinching it into the dough and working the dough between your hands for 1 minute.
-Then performing your 1st set of stretch and folds (video tutorial).
+After the rest, work salt into dough, pinching it into the dough and working the dough between your hands for 2 minutes.
+Then perform your 1st set of stretch and folds (video tutorial).
 Then let dough rest for 30 minutes.